damolinx/vscode-bookmarks/README.md

 # Bookmarks extension

-The `Bookmarks` extension allows you to keep track of files and file locations.
-This allows you to leave breadcrumbs as you debug or navigate your code, or when saving all opened editors, it helps you to quickly switch between tasks.
+This extension helps you efficiently manage and track files or specific file locations within your projects, allowing you to leave breadcrumbs as you debug or navigate your code, or when saving all opened editors, it helps you to quickly switch between tasks.

 - Bookmarks can be saved per-workspace or be global.
 - Bookmarks can be organized using folders.